decisionmechanics/essential-robot-framework/notes/index.md

 - Create a script that displays a message of your choosing
 - Execute the script
 - Confirm that the test case passes
+- Review the `report.html` file
 - Review the `log.html` file
-- Review the `report.html` file
-- Solution is in `display-my-nessage.robot`
+- Solution is in `display-my-message.robot`

 ### SeleniumLibrary